jtbennett/create-ts-project/docs/configuration.md

 _For info about the scripts included in the root and package template `package.json` files, see [Yarn scripts](./yarn-scripts.md)._

+This project is initially configured to use yarn v2 with the `node_modules` linker.
+This is configured in `./yarnrc.yml`.
+(The pnp linker might work, but I have avoided it for now because it requires additional IDE setup.)

 Yarn workspaces are configured in the root `package.json` with:

 ```json